-Moira Shire Council has a Full Time Council is committed to providing Equivalent (FTE) workforce of 183.
+Equivalent (FTE) workforce of 183.
 This is spread across a workforce of 244 employees with an almost equal balance of males (46.3%) and females (53.7%).
 49.62% of females are employed full time while 50.38% are employed on a part time or casual basis.
-Council's individual performance full time workforce is 61.25% male and 38.75% female.
+Council's full time workforce is 61.25% male and 38.75% female.

-staff with a progressive and supportive environment to deliver the best possible customer service, with a focus on individual Work Plans, including, training and career progression as well as recognising and rewarding and efficiency.
+Moira Shire Council has a Full Time Council is committed to providing staff with a progressive and supportive environment to deliver the best possible customer service, with a focus on individual Work Plans, including, training and career progression as well as recognising and rewarding individual performance and efficiency.